Blossom Season - Lupine, Potato Blossoms, Rapeseed, & Sunflowers

 Blooms in Mid August...

 As August approaches, the tall sunflowers bloom, reaching an impressive height of 10 feet tall with their bright yellow or orange blooms.
-Their towering height and cheerful appearance are a true sign of summer and will brighten any landscape, but the blooms don't last long!
+Their towering height and cheerful appearance are a true sign of summer and will brighten any landscape, but the blooms don't last long (maybe two weeks)!

-Our Favorite Spot to Punch in the GPS is: Mapleton and Mars Hill are ablaze with sunflowers, making them prime locations to marvel at these towering beauties.
+Our Favorite Spot to Punch in the GPS is: 154 Caribou Road, Presque Isle and Mountain Road, Mars Hill are ablaze with sunflowers, making them prime locations to marvel at these towering beauties.